 Circus & Eldorado Joint Venture, the operator of the Silver Legacy Resort Casino in Reno, Nevada, can exit bankruptcy protection after a judge signed a confirmation order yesterday approving a Chapter 11 reorganization plan.

 Confirmation without a fight was made possible when the casino’s owners reached a settlement this month with noteholder Black Diamond Capital Management LLC.

 Negotiated before the Chapter 11 filing in May with some of the noteholders, the plan restructures $142.8 million in 10.125 percent senior secured notes that matured March 1.
-The casino is a joint venture between MGM Resorts International (MGM) and Eldorado Resorts LLC.
+The casino is a joint venture between MGM Resorts International (MGM:US) and Eldorado Resorts LLC.

 With Black Diamond in opposition, the noteholder class originally voted down the plan.
 A spate of litigation ensued between the casino and Black Diamond.
 Ultimately, both sides dropped most claims, except Black Diamond agreed to pay the casino $325,000 for legal expenses incurred in the effort to knock out Black Diamond’s opposition vote.